seekinginfiniteloop/fedcal/README.md

 Time is at the heart of those impacts.
 I'm a federal manager, and I started writing fedcal because I wanted to understand how shifts in personnel availability, seasonality, and budgetary factors impacted productivity to help me plan and drive better results.
 For example, I know first hand how devastating the continuing resolution cycle can be on productivity and outcomes, but didn't know _precisely how devastating_ those impacts could be (or how subtle and unexpected). **I was shocked to find there weren't off-the-shelf solutions for understanding the basic rhythyms and routines of the massive U.S. Government machine**

-### fedcal is about answering big and small questions, improving predictions, and understanding the U.S. Government, its effect on society and the world.
+### fedcal is about answering big and small questions, improving predictions, and understanding the U.S. Government, its effect on society and the world

 > [!NOTE]
 > As I started thinking deeply on this problem, I was surprised by how **binary** federal _time_ was. **Two million people are mostly at work... or they aren't** because of holidays, weekends, military passdays, or government shutdowns.
 Shutdowns are especially ripe for meaningful causal analysis -- they're a control group -- one minute the government is 'on', and the next it is 'off'.
 Of course, it's more complicated than that -- sometimes only half, a third, or 90% of the government is impacted, which offers opportunities for even richer differential analysis (and one fedcal hopes to enable).
 But it's not just shutdowns -- a continuing resolution instead of a full year appropriation is another kind of binary relationship, or even whether a holiday falls on a Monday or Tuesday. fedcal aims to give you the tools to explore these relationships.